askmike/gekko/docs/Configuring_gekko.md

 Gekko will always log the advice it gives.
 You can also let Gekko mail you new advice to buy or sell.

-If you use an email account that requires authentication then Gekko will need to know your email pasword.
+Gekko will need to know your email password.
 If you do not wish to store this in the config.js then gekko will prompt for the password on startup.

 Email Settings:
 enabled: true 			Send Emails if true, false to turn off
 sendMailOnStart: true		Send 'Gekko starting' message if true, not if false
-from: 'me@somedomain.com'	Send Email From this address
-to: 'me@somedomain.com, me-again@someotherdomain.com'
-					Send email to these addresses (can be multiple comma separated addresses and you can also use the 'real name <email@domain.com>' format

-Email server settings:
-server: 'smtp.somedomain.com'	The name of YOUR outbound (SMTP) mail server.

-IF you are using a fixed (desktop) machine then this will usually be the one associated with your ISP and is often smtp.<myisp>.com.
-In this case you usually do NOT need authentication so can leave user and password blank (as an empty string '').
-If you use a hosted email service (EG Gmail / hotmail etc) or want to run Gekko on a portable machine you will probably need to set up authenticated smtp in which case you will need to fill in username and (optionally) password below.
-In some cases the server for authenticated SMTP may be different to that for 'plain' SMTP.
-If in doubt look at the 'outbound server' settings in your email client or look for those settings in your ISP/EMail provider help pages.

-ssl: false			Use true to use an encrypted connection to your email server.
-Recommended especially if using authentication but not all servers support SSL.

-user: ''			Your Email server user name - usually your (full) email address
+Email: 'me@gmail.com'	Your GMail address

-password: ''		The password associated with the username - if not supplied Gekko will prompt on startup.
+password: ''		Your GMail Password - if not supplied Gekko will prompt on startup.

-Advanced settings - most users should not need to set these.
-If you do need to set them you will know what to use!
-port: ''	Set if you don't want to use the default port
-tls: 		Set to true if you need to use TLS (and set SSL to false?)

-Example settings:
-GMail
-email: 'me@gmail.com'
-server: smtp.gmail.com
-ssl: true
-user: 'me@gmail.com' (IE Same as email address)
-password: 'my very secure gmail password'
+If you are not using GMail then you will need to set the advanced settings in the config.js.

 **WARNING: If you have NOT downloaded Gekko from the original github page we CANNOT guarantee that your email address & password are safe!**